-MANAGEMENT'S DISCUSSION AND ANALYSIS METROPOLITAN CONSERVATION DISTRICT DECEMBER 31, 2013
+MANAGEMENT'S DISCUSSION AND ANALYSIS METROPOLITAN CONSERVATION DISTRICT DECEMBER 31, 2015

-The Metropolitan Soil and Water Conservation Districts Technical Service Area Joint Powers Board (Metropolitan Conservation District, or District) was organized under provisions of Minnesota Statutes Chapter 103C.
+The Metropolitan Conservation District was organized under provisions of Minnesota Statutes Chapter 103C.
 The District is governed by a Board of Supervisors composed of representatives from member Soil and Water Conservation Districts.
 The member Soil and Water Conservation Districts are Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Washington and Wright.

-The Metropolitan Conservation District's discussion and analysis provides an overview of the District's financial activities for the calendar year ended December 31, 2013.
+The Metropolitan Conservation District's discussion and analysis provides an overview of the District's financial activities for the fiscal year ended December 31, 2015.
 Since this information is designed to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the financial statements.